 CLICK HERE to view the mural created by youth participating in the program in 2021.

-Eligibility: This six week class is for youth ages 14-24 who live, work or study in Richmond.
+Eligibility: This seven week class is for youth ages 14-24 who live, work or study in Richmond.

 Instructors: Fred Alvarado and Keena Azania Romano

 This class welcomes Spanish speakers and is an inclusive bilingual space.
 El Artista Maestro habla Español.

 Aprenda cómo el arte público es una herramienta poderosa para crear comunidad.
 Una grupo de doce artistas jóvenes (de 14 a 24 años) creará un proyecto de mural colaborativo en el Centro de Arte de Richmond este verano con los artistas Fred Alvarado y Keena Azania Romano.
 Los estudiantes que completen el programa recibirán un estipendio de $250 por su trabajo.